nodejs/Release/README.md

 ## Release Plan

-New *semver-major* releases of Node.js are branched from `master` every six months.
+New *semver-major* releases of Node.js are branched from `main` every six months.
 New even-numbered versions are released in April and odd-numbered versions in October.